House of Horrors

-- Foundation inspection prior to covering below ground utilities.
+- Foundation inspection prior to covering below ground utilities

 Structural (Roof System)

-As seen above truss webbing must transfer roof load directly on top of truss bottom cord, and thus the top chord must transfer roof load directly on top of the truss webbing.
-Below is a DIY roof truss, red arrows show truss webbing at the side of the top and bottom chords which are transferring the roof load to single nail through the side of the truss web.
+Typical roof truss design and elements as seen above show that the roof truss must transfer the roof load directly on the top of the truss bottom chord.
+Thus, the top chord must transfer the roof load directly on top of the truss webbing.
+Below is a DIY roof truss, with red arrows showing the truss webbing at the side of the top and bottom chords which are transferring the roof load to a single nail through the side of the truss web.

 Structural (Floor System)

-Heating, Ventilation & Air Conditioning
+Heating, Ventilation, and Air Conditioning (HVAC)

-Darren Dawson- Certified Master Inspector
+Darren Dawson, Certified Master Inspector (CMI)®

 Myrtle Beach, SC